CoFly-Project/Problematic-Areas-Detection/README.md

   Figure 2.
 Workflow of the Problematic-Areas-Detection module. </b></figcaption>
 </figure>

-The calculated centers are annotated with blue color (Figure 2-c).
-In Figure 3, we present the extracted results of this module for all VIs.
+The calculated centers are annotated with blue color (Figure 2-c, Figure 3).
+In Figure 3, we present the extracted results of this module for the four VIs.
 <!--   <table >
    <tr align="center">
     <td><img src= "https://user-images.githubusercontent.com/80779522/137704570-c2febf14-7cae-437b-ae1b-6ffd44130445.png" align="center" width="300" height="276" /></td>